dotnet/designs/accepted/2021/x64-emulation-on-arm64/x64-emulation.md

 - We need x64 runtime installers.
 - We need x64 .NET Core 3.1 runtime installers for sure.
-- We can likely get away without updating/supporting x64 .NET 5 runtime installers given the proximity of .NET EOL to .NET 6 RTM.
+- We may be able to away without updating/supporting x64 .NET 5 runtime installers given the proximity of .NET EOL to .NET 6 RTM.
 - ASP.NET Core does not have a macOS runtime installer.
 We may need one, dependent on our plan for the x64 .NET SDK.
 - We may not need to update/support x64 SDK installers, dependent on whether decisions on RID targeting mean the SDK must match the architecture or the native SDK can target either Arm64 or x64.

 ## Proposals

 As suggested, multiple of the options are co-dependent.
-The following section describes three options with varying UX and cost.
-There is some opportunity for mix and match between these options.
+The following section describes options with varying UX and cost.
+There is some opportunity for mix and match between these options, but that is left as an exercise for the reader.

+The "RID UX" titles are back references to section titles earlier in the doc.

 ### Option 0: Do nothing